SAP-samples/teched2023-XP264/exercises/ex1/README.md

  <br><img src="/exercises/ex1/images/SCI_XSUAA_trial_RBA_default.png" width="70%">

-10. Now change the Default Authentication Rule to Default Action = Two-Factor Autnetication and Two-Factor Method = TOTF .
+10. Change the Default Authentication Rule to Default Action = Two-Factor Autnetication and Two-Factor Method = TOTF .
 Don´t forget to save at the top right of the page the new configuration.
 Now the access to all applications on SAP BTP which use the XSUAAA for authentication require a Time-based One-time Password Algorithmus (TOTP) as second factor.
 A Time-based One-Time Password (TOTP) is a numerical code which is generated with a standard algorithm that uses the current time and a key as input.
 It is user friendly and available offline in a generator application of the user’s choice- usually on a mobile device.
 It appears as six-digit numbers that regenerate every 30 seconds.

 <br><img src="/exercises/ex1/images/SCI_XSUAA_trial_RBA_MFA.png" width="70%">

-The tenant Administrator must configure the Two-Factor Authentication in IAS in the admin console for any user.
-Go to User Management -> Select the <admin user> who needs the MFA enabled.
-Select the user -> Go to Authentication -> Multi-Factor Authentication here, I selected my user.
-Set MFA status as ON
+Once the configuration is complete, the system prompts the user to select any of the available options after the initial username and password are provided.

 ## Exercise 1.3 - Enable MFA for your User

-The tenant Administrator must configure the Two-Factor Authentication in IAS in the admin console for any user.
-Go to User Management -> Select the <admin user> who needs the MFA enabled.
-Select the user -> Go to Authentication -> Multi-Factor Authentication here, I selected my user.
-Set MFA status as ON
+Navigate to your Users Profile page in SCI.

+The user profile shows you the authentication methods setup for a user, you can access it through the link in a productive envrionment: https://<tenant>.accounts.ondemand.com/ui/protected/profilemanagement

+Here, in the Trial envrionment, the path is the following:
+Add the **ui/protected/profilemanagement** in your browser after https://<Trialtenant>.trial-accounts.ondemand.com/

+Here you can add/remove your authentication method, like accessing using your fingerprint etc. The next steps need a device with a time-based authentication application installed (such as SAP Authenticator, Google Authenticator or Microsoft Authenticator).

+Open the Multi-Facor Auhentication.

+Scan the QR code using the authenticator app on your device, or enter the key manually.

+Once you have scanned or entered the key, enter the passcode generated by the authenticator app on your device below and click "Activate"

+Now you have a device configured for TOTP two-factor authentication

+To get back to the SCI administrative cockpit add add **admin** in your browser after https://<Trialtenant>.trial-accounts.ondemand.com/  or use your bookmark.